 Hamilton received her bachelor’s degree in Sociology from Roosevelt University, Master’s in Social Work from Loyola University and is a Licensed Social Worker in the State of Illinois.

-Vice President, Executive Director of the IMPACT Leadership Development Program
+Executive Director of the IMPACT Leadership Development Program & Senior Vice President of Leadership Programs and Philanthropy

 Andrew Wells